The Economic Impact of Low- and High-Frequency Temperature Changes: Alternative Estimators of

 Table \ref{tbl:montecarlo} reports the in-sample root mean-squared error (RMSE).
-The top panel gives results for $\sigma_\lo=0.2$, which will simulate a smoother $\lo^0$ than when $\sigma_\lo=0.4$, shown in the bottom panel.
+The top panel gives results for $\sigma_\lo=0.1$, which will simulate a smoother $\lo^0$ compared to $\sigma_\lo=0.2$, which is shown in the bottom panel.
 Values for $\hat d$ and $\hat\sigma_\hi$ used in the calibration are given in the first row.
 In both cases, the RMSE is largest for ND which is the state with the largest $\hat\sigma_\hi$, and smallest for FL which has the smallest $\hat\sigma_\hi$.
 Indeed, comparing results across states, the errors are increasing in $\hat\sigma_\hi$.
-In the top panel when $\sigma_{\lo}=0.2$, MW8 and HP(100) have the smallest RMSE, while JH(h,p) have the largest errors.
-In the bottom panel when $\sigma_\lo=0.4$, MW8 and HP(100) still have the smallest RMSE in six of the seven cases except CA. In that case, the JH procedure has significantly smaller errors.
+In the top panel where $\sigma_{\lo}=0.1$, MW(8) and HP(100) have the smallest RMSE, while JH(h,p) has the largest errors.
+In the bottom panel where $\sigma_\lo=0.2$, MW (either MW(8) or MW(12)) and HP(100) still have the smallest RMSE.
 Though HP(100) performs well, it is unclear how to justify the choice of $\lambda=100$ because, as noted above, the estimates of $d$ are always smaller than the value of two that is implicit in the HP filter.